 So a 20-minute pot life is more reflective of a 10-minute working time.
 And if you are in a humid or hot ambient environment, that working time becomes less.
 This is why the combination of spreading the product while also cutting in edges, risers, and control joints is a challenge unless you are more experienced and can work at a high pace solo or you have a helper or crew for such projects.
-Granicrete's POLYUREA 80C provides you with up to 40 minutes pot life (20 minutes working time).
-Therefore, working solo is made possible!
+Granicrete's Alipoly 85 or CRU 75 provide you with up to 20-30 minutes working time when you get the mixed material out of the mixing pot immediately.).
+Therefore, working solo is still made possible!